 2) Sending collection letters.
 Following up with customers by phone, email, letters, etc., is the next step to acquiring past-due payments.

 3) Legal action.
-Some companies take a more aggressive approach and turn to legal action whey they haven't received payment after sending an invoice over time, but this will often fail.
+Some companies take a more aggressive approach and turn to legal action when they haven't received payment after sending an invoice over time, but this will often fail.
 The best way for a business to collect money owed to them is by hiring an account receivable collections agency.

 Once payments are ready to transfer, businesses collect accounts receivables in various ways.
 For instance, via an ACH transfer.
 These are electronic payments that are processed via bank account numbers.
 Businesses also process credit cards, checks or wire transfers depending on their customers' preferences.